h0ngcha0/liuhongchao.github.io/_posts/2020-03-22-why-learn-crypto.md

 sacrifices scalability to some extent since they make the transactions and thus the blockchain significantly heavier.
-[Mimblewimble](https://en.wikipedia.org/wiki/MimbleWimble) also uses confidential transaction to hide the transaction amount, but it goes a bit further by leveraging the encryption underneath confidential transaction (called [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)) in a clever way to expression coin [ownership](https://github.com/mimblewimble/grin/blob/master/doc/intro.md#ownership) as well.
+[Mimblewimble](https://en.wikipedia.org/wiki/MimbleWimble) also uses confidential transactions to hide the transaction amount, but it goes a bit further by leveraging the encryption underneath confidential transaction (called [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)) in a clever way to express coin [ownership](https://github.com/mimblewimble/grin/blob/master/doc/intro.md#ownership) as well.
 Interestingly, through a mechanism called [cut-through](https://github.com/mimblewimble/grin/blob/master/doc/intro.md#cut-through),